-Scary but true: The wrong undergarments can totally ruin the look of your gorgeous wedding gown.
-Shopping for bras and underwear might not be as exciting as finding your dream dress, but don't overlook the importance of these foundation pieces (they're called that for a reason!).
-Stakes are high when it comes to bridal fashion — the last things you want are any visible straps, lumps, or lines.
+Scary but true, the wrong undergarments and shapewear can totally ruin the look of your gorgeous wedding gown.
+We understand that shopping for bras and undergarments might not be as exciting as finding your dream dress, but don't overlook the importance of these foundational pieces.
+After all, the stakes are high when it comes to bridal fashion, and the last thing you want is any visible straps, lumps, or panty lines.

-To help you find the right fit, we tapped the expert mind of Claire Chambers, CEO of lingerie boutique Journelle, on how, when and what to buy.
-"Use your first dress fitting as a chance to learn what kind of lingerie works best," advises Chambers.
-"Resist the urge to buy before that point — you'll learn a lot more about what type of foundation garments you need once you see the dress on your body and know what alterations need to be made."
+To start, you should have your wedding dress locked in and confirmed before beginning to shop for any type of undergarments, lingerie, and shapewear.
+"Use your first dress fitting as a chance to learn about what kind of lingerie works best," says Journelle.
+"Resist the urge to buy before that point.
+You'll learn a lot more about what type of foundational garments you need once you see the dress on your body and know what alterations need to be made."

-Then, call the lingerie store and make an appointment!
-"Most stores will be happy to set aside time to devote to you and can be better prepared (and stocked!) if they know in advance that you're coming," says Chambers.
-Also, don't forget to take a few images of your dress to show your fitter.
-It's not necessary to bring your actual dress in person.
+After that, the fun part begins.
+For those searching for lingerie to wear on the big day, Journelle advises booking an appointment at a store for a curated experience.
+"Most stores will be happy to set aside time to devote to you, and can be better prepared (and stocked) if they know in advance that you're coming," notes Journelle.
+Once an appointment has been set, you should remember to bring images of your dress to show your retail expert what you plan on wearing.

 First, check whether you actually need a bra.
-"Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," says Chambers.
+"Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," Journelle says.
 "But if you want more support, ask your tailor whether a bra or corset can be successfully sewn into your gown.
 This can help with tricky necklines and strapless silhouettes."

-For all other dress types, work with your fitter to figure out what the bra needs to achieve and which bra works best.
-"Options are really endless these days," says Chambers.
-"You can easily find a bra that works for any silhouette from halter to one shoulder to racerback."
+For brides who do need to purchase a bra, work with a specialist who can help you find the best piece for your body.
+"Options are really endless these days," Journelle shares.
+"You can easily find a bra that works for any silhouette, from halter to one-shoulder to racerback."

-Classic: Dresses that are voluminous or made of thicker fabrics allow brides to have fun with their lingerie.
-"When a bride has room beneath the dress, we encourage her to express her personality and choose something that makes her feel amazing," says Chambers.
-So the short answer is, wear whatever you want, whether it's a your favorite knickers or something a bit more racy and adventurous.
+Classic: Dresses that are voluminous or made of thicker fabrics allow brides to have fun with their wedding lingerie.
+"When a bride has room beneath the dress, we encourage her to express her personality and choose something that makes her feel amazing," Journelle says.
+In short, if your dress has room underneath the skirt, wear whatever your want (in the proper shade, of course).

-Seamless: "Slim-fitting dresses or those made of a single layer of material often require underwear that lay flat and smooth," Chambers explains.
-"A nude-colored Commando thong will always work, but brides also shouldn't feel limited just to that one option.
-In 90 percent of cases, a bride could wear a smooth lace thong with no problems — just make sure to look for one made from high-tech, seamless flat lace."
+Seamless: "Slim-fitting dresses, or those made of a single layer of material, often require underwear that lies flat and smooth," Journelle explains.
+"A nude-colored thong will always work, but brides also shouldn't feel limited to just that one option.
+In 90 percent of cases, a bride could wear a smooth lace thong with no problems.
+Just make sure to look for one made from high-tech, seamless flat lace."

-Shapewear: Dresses that highlight body parts (think Pippa Middleton's derrière!) sometimes call for strategic shapewear.
-"Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," says Chambers.
-"My favorite shapewear for such a special occasion is La Perla's Shape Allure line, which combines slimming microfiber with Chantilly lace."
+Dresses that highlight the curve of your body sometimes call for strategic shapewear.
+"Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," Journelle says.

 The one thing to keep in mind when shopping for shapewear?
-It absolutely has to fit correctly or you risk being "cut off" in weird places.
-"We usually recommend a high-waisted thong, which gives a smooth, seamless fit through the bodice," says Chambers.
+It absolutely has to fit correctly, or you risk being "cut off" in weird places.
+"We usually recommend a high-waisted thong, which gives a smooth, seamless fit through the bodice," notes Journelle.
 "But if you're really nervous about lines, go with a full slip."